Fxby16/Spotify-Music-Downloader/README.md

 -put the client id and the client secret in "spotifydownloader.py" (lines 11-12)

 GENERAL INFO:
+-the program supports playlists, albums and single tracks
 -the program downloads the music from youtube in mp4, then convert it to mp3 and delete all mp4 files
 -to use it just run it and put what needed
 -that's my first python program so all advices are accepted